nagpach/aws-refarch-wordpress/README.md

 If you don't already have an SSL/TLS certificate for your domain name, it is recommended that you request one using ACM.
 For more information about requesting an SSL/TLS certificate using ACM, please read the [AWS Certificate Manager User Guide](http://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).

+Use ACM to request a certificate or import a certificate into ACM.
+To use an ACM certificate with CloudFront (optional input parameter), you must request or import the certificate in the US East (N. Virginia) region.
+To use an ACM certificate with Amazon ELB (optional input parameter), you must request or import the certificate in the region you create the CloudFormation stack.
+After you validate ownership of the domain names in your certificate, ACM provisions the certificate.
+Use the ACM certificate Amazon Resource Name (ARN) as the optional Cloudfront and/or Public ELB ACM certificate input parameters of the master template.

+#### Stack Completion Validation

 ## Master Template
-The master template receives all input parameters and passes them to the appropriate nested template which are executed in order based on dependencies.
+The master template receives all input parameters and passes them to the appropriate nested template which are executed in order based on conditions and dependencies.
 Review the template here [aws-refarch-wordpress-master.yaml](templates/aws-refarch-wordpress-master.yaml)

 ### AWS Resources Created: